BZIvanov/Learning-React-Testing-Library/README.md

 [Testing playground](https://testing-playground.com/) website is useful for generating selectors.
 Paste your app html code from the browser to the top-left section of the tool.
 On the top-right you can find your ready to use selectors.

+## Custom providers

+When testing we need to deal with providers like theme, redux, intl etc...
+Check [here](https://testing-library.com/docs/react-testing-library/setup#custom-render) for info how to setup all the app custom providers.

 ## Jest extension

 Make sure to install **Jest** VS code extension by Orta.
 It will add another icon option on the left where you can see all the tests folders/files as a tree.
 You can see the status of all tests and run them individually.